 Complex, layered, but ultimately a great source of wisdom and knowledge, the hanged man tarot card can teach a great lesson, and offer wisdom and initially hidden solutions to many problems through a deliberate sacrifice of the self.
 When you had to lose something in order to gain something greater, the value of the latter is made even greater in retrospect, and helps you find your place in the greater scheme of things.

-Letting go, sacrifice, inner wisdom, challenges.
+Letting go, sacrifice, inner wisdom, and challenges.